-The IECEx Secretariat shall arrange for an annual on-site surveillance assessment of the ExCB and ExTL.
-This should normally be carried out by one member of the original IECEx assessment team.
-The assessor shall be appointed by the IECEx Executive Secretary.
+The IECEx Secretariat shall arrange for an annual on-site surveillance assessment of the ExCB, ExTL and ATF.
+This should normally be carried out by one member of the previous IECEx assessment team.
+The assessor shall be appointed by the IECEx Secretariat.
 The ExCB and ExTL shall agree to cover the costs associated with this on-site assessment and may object to the selection of the appointed Assessor, giving reasons for such objection.
-In such cases the IECEx Executive Secretary may consult with the IECEx Chairman and Executive.
+In such cases the IECEx Secretariat may consult with the ExAG Convener, ExAG Deputy Convener and Executive.

-The appointed assessor shall carry out an assessment for compliance with ISO/IEC 17025 for ExTLs.
+The appointed assessor shall carry out an assessment for compliance with ISO/IEC 17025 for ExTLs and ATFs.
 For ExCBs the assessment shall be conducted according to ISO/IEC 17065 and their ability to comply with IECEx Rules and Operational Documents.
-The assessor shall then report back to the IECEx Executive Secretary whom may consult with the original IECEx Assessment Team Leader.
+The assessor shall then report back to the IECEx Secretariat who may consult with the original IECEx Assessment Team Leader.

 The Assessor shall prepare a site assessment report using F-004, to the IECEx Secretariat, with copy to the ExCB or ExTL.

+The IECEx Secretariat shall, if deemed necessary, arrange a witnessed assessment of surveillance activities of manufacturers at an appropriate time in the assessment cycle for the ExCB.

 Procedure